JesseHalme/Frontend-2024/README.md

 Install and start-up

 1. Download npm first
-put to console "npm install".
+- put to console "npm install".
 Npm must be installed because it allows you to easily manage software libraries and use them in projects.

-2. Download the libraries you need now (Zustand, Router) put to console "npm install zustand".
-Zustand is used for managing global state and handling state updates in React projects without the complexity of Redux-style state management. put to console "npm install react-router-dom".
+2. Download the libraries you need now (Zustand, Router)
+- put to console "npm install zustand".
+Zustand is used for managing global state and handling state updates in React projects without the complexity of Redux-style state management.
+- put to console "npm install react-router-dom".
 React Router is used for managing navigation and URL routing in React applications.

-If you see problem with install, look what console tell to you.
+If you have problem with install, look what console tells to you.